joeycrack93/AZ-104-AzureGov/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

    ```

 1. In the Azure portal, search and select **Storage accounts** and, in the list of the storage accounts, click the entry representing the storage account you identified in the previous step.

 2. On the left-hand column, scroll down on settings blade and under **Settings** select **Locks**.

 3. Select **+ Add**.
 Give the lock a name _[ex: delete-lock]_.
 For Lock type, select **Delete**.
 Add a note as needed _[ex: This lock is to prevent accidental deletion of cloud shell storage account]_.

-1. On the storage account blade, click the link representing the name of the resource group containing the storage account.
+1. Back on the settings blade, scroll up to the top and select **Overview**.
+Once in the Overview pane, click the link representing the name of the resource group containing the storage account.

     **Note**: note what resource group the storage account is in, you'll need it later in the lab.